0815Sailsman/sml-edit/README.md

   - [x] easily selectable from type union to interface
   - [x] don't use weird passing of functions in location card component anymore for to string
 - [x] Move toString methods to related classes
+- [x] list of available connections doesn't show a connection just by saying its id => use name of 'to' instead!
 - [ ] de-generalize object manager into different components (MAYBE)
 - [ ] unify createOrUpdate Pipeline
 - [ ] move related files to new utils directory in sources root

+## Roadmap for 0.3.0 - Docs, specs and testing
+- [ ] Written down concrete specs and requirements for this app
+- [ ] Write tests for these requirements

 ## Feature backlog
 - [ ] OtherObject with type constraints -> not anything, but select from collection of bonfire, lever etc. with fix interactions